stashapp/Stash-Docs/getting-started/installation/synology.md

 Now, follow the installation instructions based on whether you [can use Docker](#to-install-stash-with-docker) or [you cannot use Docker](#to-install-stash-without-docker).

+{: .note }
-Note : running stash without docker is possible even if your NAS is docker ready.
+Running stash without docker is possible even if your NAS is docker ready.
 It offers more control on your stash instance startup.
 As an example, it allows you to store your porn collection in an Encrypted Shared Folder, and only run stash when the Encrypted folder is Mounted (Decrypted).

 ## To install Stash with Docker